0xdreadnaught/X-THing/README.md

 X-THing is actively being developed, with future enhancements planned across both **X-Crawler** and **X-Thing** modules such as send colors, suppressing harvested messages/channels, etc.
 Bug fixes are also planned, like squashing the hypercorn output on launch.

+## Known Issues

+There may be some false positives in the search results due to poor translation attempts.
+Things like malware names really screw with it.
+The search logic will be refined, hopefully adding more dynamic features... maybe even regex...

 ## Installation

 ### Prerequisites